 Clinical Pain Psychology Fellowship

 Although Psychologists play a critical role in the evaluation and management of many pain conditions, there are few formal programs in the country dedicated to training psychology graduates to become specialists in this field.
-The Division of Pain Medicine at Stanford University Medical Center created a Pain Psychology postdoctoral fellowship program in 2011 to help address this need.
-Fellows are provided with clinical and didactic experiences to help them learn the role of biopsychosocial factors in the onset, maintenance, and treatment of pain conditions in the context of a comprehensive, interdisciplinary, collaborative training environment.
+The Division of Pain Medicine at Stanford University Medical Center created a Pain Psychology postdoctoral fellowship program in 2011 to help address this need and has one to three openings, 100% clinical or a combined clinical/research track for 2020-2021 training year.

 Clinical Experience & Curriculum